American seeks more global flights, US codeshares

 Texas-based American also said revenue gains could be attained with the use of large regional jets and small narrowbody planes, such as the Airbus A319, that could help it better match supply with demand in some markets.

 AMR filed for bankruptcy in November.
-Three labor unions at the carrier have called on the company to support a possible merger with US Airways, saying a combination of the two will save jobs and aid both carriers' networks.
+Three labor unions at the carrier have called on the company to support a possible merger with US Airways LCC.N, saying a combination of the two will save jobs and aid both carriers' networks.

 AMR management has said it wants to exit Chapter 11 as a stand-alone carrier.